HelloYug/HelloYug/README.md

       <hr>
       <h3>👨‍💻 About Me:</h3>
       <p>
-        I'm a highly motivated second-year Computer Science student specializing in Artificial Intelligence.
+        I'm a highly motivated third-year Computer Science student specializing in Artificial Intelligence.
 With hands-on experience in Python, Java, and C/C++, I focus on building innovative, real-world AI and automation-based projects.
 My exposure to industry through internships and active family business involvement has sharpened both my technical and business acumen.
 I'm driven by a passion for problem-solving and a desire to build scalable tech solutions that make a real difference.
       </p>
 <hr>
       <h3>🌎 Find me around the web:</h3>